mcchae/docker-sshd-x/Readme.md

 This an alpine sshd container made for X forwarding.
 Start a local X-server.
 On mac you can use XQuartz.
-Ssh into the container and run your favorite alpine x-app (e.g. midori) and see it on your local machine.
+Ssh into the container and run your favorite alpine x-app (e.g. firefox) and see it on your local machine.

 and ...